GreyKeenan/dukesup/index.md

 Runs and sets are ways to group cards together.
-In "Dukes Up!" and many other rummy-style games, creating runs and sets allows you to play cards to the table.
+In "Dukes Up!" and many other rummy-style games, creating runs/sets allows you to play cards to the table.
 This will be described in more depth later.
 <!--
 If you're completely unfamiliar with runs and sets,